-The beauty of the Balkan wine countries is that the entire region harbours so many distinctive wines made from an array of unique indigenous grape varieties.
+The beauty of the Balkan wine countries is that the region harbours so many distinctive wines made from an array of indigenous grape varieties.

-Equally impressive and surprising is that, despite a vinous history dating back more than 4,000 years, most of the quality wine produced in these countries today is little known to the rest of the world.
+Equally surprising is that, despite a vinous history dating back more than 4,000 years, most quality wines produced in these countries today are little known to the rest of the world.

-This is quickly changing, however, and one country making ambitious efforts to continuously improve and reveal the treasures of its vineyards and cellars is North Macedonia.
+This is quickly changing, however, and one country to the fore when it comes to improving quality and revealing the treasures of its vineyards and cellars is North Macedonia.

-Though small and landlocked, North Macedonia is building on its complex yet remarkable past to hone excellent wines from varieties such as the red Vranec and Stanušina, and white Žilavka, Temjanika and Smederevka.
+Though small and landlocked, North Macedonia is building on its complex past to hone excellent wines from varieties such as the red Vranec and Stanušina, and white Žilavka, Temjanika and Smederevka.

-Although it’s unlikely that these varieties were around when Alexander the Great was supplying his soldiers with grapes grown in what is now the Tikveš district, nor when the Romans were trading wines from here, some were certainly appreciated when Macedonia was a part of the Socialist Federal Republic of Yugoslavia during the mid-20th century.
+Although it’s unlikely these varieties were around when Alexander the Great was supplying his soldiers with grapes grown in what is now the Tikveš district, nor when the Romans were trading wines from here, some were certainly appreciated by the time Macedonia has become part of the Socialist Federal Republic of Yugoslavia during the mid-20th century.
 At that time, two-thirds of the country’s wines – mainly bulk or simple mass-produced tipple – were sourced from the Macedonian state.

-The surge in today’s quality winemaking began mainly after Macedonia – officially North Macedonia since 2019 – became an independent republic in 1991 and privately owned wineries took root.
-This meant serious investment in cellar technology, vineyard plantings and care and, most importantly, a sharper focus on the climatic and terroir conditions of the wine regions – primarily the main one, Povardarie, or the Vardar River Valley.
+The surge in today’s quality winemaking began mainly after Macedonia – officially North Macedonia since 2019 – became an independent republic in 1991, and privately owned wineries took root.
+This meant serious investment in cellar technology, vineyard plantings and, most importantly, a sharper focus on the climatic and terroir conditions of the wine regions – primarily the main one, Povardarie, or the Vardar River Valley.